 | Major breach history | None reported | Minor 2019 ($40M, covered by SAFU) | None reported | None at platform level |

-On reserve transparency, Gate.io and its major competitors are broadly equivalent, all having adopted Merkle tree PoR after FTX.
-The most meaningful gap is the insurance fund: Binance’s SAFU provides a concrete backstop for breach scenarios that Gate.io’s futures-only insurance does not cover.
+On reserve transparency, Gate.io and its major competitors are broadly equivalent — all adopted Merkle tree PoR after FTX.
+The meaningful gap is the insurance fund: Binance’s SAFU, which exceeded $1 billion in disclosed reserves (visible at Binance proof of reserves), provides a concrete breach backstop that Gate.io’s futures-only fund does not match.
 Kraken’s regulatory profile is stronger for Western retail users, but its token selection is far narrower.

-Gate.io’s incident response history is clean, which is notable over 13 years.
-But “has not been breached” is not the same as “cannot be breached.”
-It is a useful data point, not a guarantee.
+Gate.io’s incident response history is clean over 13 years.
+“Has not been breached” is useful signal — not a guarantee.

 This article contains affiliate links.
 Opening an account through these links may earn Cex101 a commission at no cost to you.
 See our affiliate disclosure for full details.